Texas UST Operator Training

 Our Certified UST Training Offerings

-Antea Group’s Class A/B and Class C underground storage tank (UST) operator training and evaluation courses are approved by the Texas Commission on Environmental Quality (TCEQ).
-Of note: This Class A/B training course is based on TCEQ's 2011 UST Rule.
-The Class A/B training associated with the current Texas UST Rule, effective May 31, 2018 is forthcoming.
-All Operators taking this A/B course will need to be retrained according to the TCEQ May 31, 2018 UST Rule by January 1, 2020.
+Antea Group’s Class A/B and Class C underground storage tank (UST) operator training and evaluation courses are approved by the Texas Commission on Environmental Quality (TCEQ) and includes the 2018 rule changes.
+Of note: All A/B Operators must be retrained and complete a training course with the 2018 rules by January 1, 2020.
+Completion of this course satisfies the TCEQ retraining requirements.

 After completing the training and passing the evaluation, you will receive a certificate that you can download and print for your records.
-This certificate will expire on December 31, 2019.
+This certificate will expire in three years after course completion.

 All courses will expire and must be completed within 90 days of purchase.